Skip to content

 • The RFC specifies we should emit an unused_attributes warning when misapplied, but similar attributes emit an error instead.
 Should this emit an error too?

 @Centril Centril added B-RFC-approved Blocker: Approved by a merged RFC but not yet implemented.
 T-lang Relevant to the language team, which will review and decide on the PR/issue.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. labels Oct 7, 2018
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC labels Oct 7, 2018

 @Centril